 We meet on Sunday mornings from 10am, every week except for the first Sunday of the month, at Love's Farm House - the community centre on Love's Farm.

 We try and make our welcome warm and relaxed.
 We want whoever comes to feel as though this is somewhere they could belong.

-Three key words express the heart of what we hope for as a church on Love’s Farm: community, encounter and discipleship.
+Three key words express the heart of what we hope for as a church: community, encounter and discipleship.

-Community is really important to us, both the one that gathers on a Sunday morning and the wider Love’s Farm community that we’re part of.
+Community is really important to us, both the one that gathers on a Sunday morning and the wider Love’s Farm and Wintringham community that we’re part of.
 Encounter also matters because we believe that faith is not the absence of doubt but something much more dynamic, involving relationship and journey.
 So faith is not something we either have or don’t have; it’s a journey that we’re on and a relationship we’re a part of.

 The word Christian is only used three times in the Bible whereas disciple is used over 260 times.
 Jesus invites us to become his disciples – which means apprentice or learner.
 When we get together on a Sunday, we try to work out what following Jesus looks like – learning to live and love and walk and work like he did and like he would if he was living our lives.
 So community – encounter – discipleship are words that we’ll often refer back to.